Check Library¶

 The check

-subprogram described so far doesn’t reveal whether the
+subprogram described so far doesn’t reveal whether the check passed or failed.
+If you want that

-your test and your testbench is setup to continue on a failing check you
+information to control the flow of your test, and your testbench is setup to continue on a failing check, you have a

 on a passing check and false

-when they fail.
+when they

 impure function check(